davidolsen25/Swiss-Tournament/README.md

 The connection to the database is included in tournament.sql.

-You need only to connect to the database with the command: \i tournament.sql
+You need only to import the database with the command: \i tournament.sql

 With this program and database you can use the following function calls: